Sara Burchfiel, LMFT

 We will start where you are.

-Our work starts by exploring how the eating disorder lives in your life — the pain it has caused, and the ways it may have offered comfort, protection, or hope along the way.
+Our work begins by understanding how the eating disorder has lived in your life — the pain it has caused, and the ways it may have offered comfort, protection, or a sense of control.

-Together, we’ll strengthen the part of you that longs for healing and clarify what recovery truly means for you.
-We’ll approach the parts that feel hard to release, while honoring any fear of who you might be without them.
+From there, we strengthen the part of you that longs for healing and begin clarifying your own vision of recovery.
+We will explore the parts of your struggle that feel difficult to release, while honoring any uncertainty or fear about who you might be without the eating disorder.

-We’ll look at what you’ve already tried, where you feel stuck or overwhelmed, and begin exploring new ways of relating to food, your body, and yourself.
+We’ll look at what you’ve already tried, where you feel stuck or overwhelmed, and explore new ways of relating to food, your body, and yourself.

 Healing can feel slow at times.
 It can feel vulnerable.
 And it is worth it.

-Over time, eating out with friends can feel fun instead of overwhelming — and food and your body can become sources of nourishment rather than stress.
+Over time, eating out with friends can feel enjoyable instead of overwhelming — and food and your body can become sources of nourishment rather than stress.

 If you live in a larger body, you may have spent years navigating messages about what you “should” eat, how you “should” look, or who you’re supposed to be in order to be worthy.
 You may have tried diets, sworn them off, gone back again, or simply felt exhausted by the constant noise around food and weight.

-In our work together, we’ll gently explore your lived experiences and the messages you’ve absorbed about food, weight, and worth.
-We’ll look at how those messages have shaped your self-concept and your relationship with eating.
+In our work together, we’ll explore your lived experiences and the messages you’ve absorbed about food, weight, and worth.
 With curiosity and compassion, we can begin to understand what food has meant in your life — not to pathologize it, but to honor the ways it may have helped you cope, soothe, celebrate, or survive.
+From there, we can begin building a more trusting and compassionate relationship with food, your body, and yourself — one that isn’t defined by diets, shame, or constant self-monitoring.

 • Anorexia Nervosa treatment